Advocacy in Investment Treaty Arbitration

 Whether representing a claimant or a respondent, counsel will need to conduct thorough research on the respondent state, its socio-political circumstances, the government policies implemented during the course of the relevant investment period and the public interests behind them.
 A great number of investment cases further involve heavily regulated sectors, such as energy, mining or telecommunications.
 The understanding of these sectors will be indispensable to build a solid case.
 Every minute of properly conducted research at the outset will certainly pay off over the course of the proceeding.

-Counsel for the claimant will need to pay close attention to the availability of documentation and witnesses, since investment treaty claims may involve an asymmetry in the access to information.
+Counsel for the claimant will need to pay close attention to the availability of documentation and witnesses, as investment treaty claims may involve an asymmetry in the access to information.
 The background documentation on the relevant government measures may be scattered around several national or regional entities, or may not be public at all.
 Witnesses may further be government officials with no incentive to cooperate with the foreign investor and who may fear retaliation.
 A diligent counsel for the claimant will seek measures at the outset of the proceeding to ensure the integrity of the documentation and the safety of the witnesses.

 Counsel for the respondent also faces factual challenges.
 First, some of the state measures at issue may be politically motivated and will be harder to justify under the investment treaty.
-A new elected administration may decide to change long-lasting government policies or openly criticise the actions undertaken by the previous administration.
+A newly elected administration may decide to change long-lasting government policies or openly criticise the actions undertaken by the previous administration.
 Government officials may also adopt certain measures to preserve their political capital, which may not be in the best interests of the state.
 An experienced counsel will navigate politically turbulent waters, conveying a uniform and coherent message despite potential changes in government.
 Second, the state’s apparatus typically comprises national, regional and local entities, which may be governed by different political parties or factions within a party.
 Counsel will need to coordinate the state’s public statements at all levels of government to avoid contradictions or acknowledgements that may have a negative effect on the case.

 The presence of a sovereign state alters a proceeding